Whyzanet/WhyzaGC/README.md

 ## Features:

-Button inputs for multiple display modes showing different data formats and for disabling wifi.
+Button inputs for 4 display modes showing different data formats and for disabling/enabling wifi.
 Includes simple meter strength graphs and histogram.
 I found the buttons small enough and close enough to be able to use multiple button presses easily with my thumb ( A&B and B&C for a total of 5 )

 Web server diagnostics  available on http port 80 ( Data, radmon.org upload status, Debug, uptime )